 Things to Remember

 - Using the Conditional Formatting feature will allow us to grey out all the unused cells of the worksheet.
-So it’s the best suitable method.
+So it’s the most suitable method.

 - Using the Page Break Review feature will create a watermark of the page number on the dataset.
 So, it may become problematic for the user.